Sport Rehabilitation BSc (Hons)

-This dynamic programme could give you the skills to work with active individuals or sports teams of all ages, from recreational to elite standard.
-Our Graduate Sport Rehabilitators (GSRs) are trained to be first response practitioners working pitchside/courtside/trackside at sporting events and are qualified to assess and treat musculoskeletal injuries from the point of injury.
+This dynamic programme is professionally accredited by the British Association of Sport Rehabilitators and Trainers (BASRaT), providing you with the skills to work with active individuals or sports teams of all ages, from recreational to elite standard.
+Our Graduate Sport Rehabilitators (GSRs) are trained to be first response practitioners working pitch-side at sporting events, and are qualified to assess and treat musculoskeletal injuries from the point of injury.

-There’s a big emphasis on injury prevention and exercise prescription, including programming for return to sport, performance enhancement and health and fitness.
-Sound like you?
-Read on…
+There’s a big emphasis on injury prevention and exercise prescription, including programming for return to sport, performance enhancement and improving health and function in populations with injury, illness and disease.